 The clock striking midnight would be the end of it all.
 It’s quite the paradox seeing as how no one will ever be able to take credit for being right about the timing seeing as how no one will theoretically be around for the end.

-To be fair, while maintained by scientists, this isn’t necessarily an accurate representation or even a straight-up predictive measurement of armageddon but rather more a not-so-gentle reminder about the things we humans have “control” over which could cause mass extinction.
+To be fair, while maintained by scientists, the Doomsday Clock isn’t necessarily an accurate representation or even a straight-up predictive measurement of armageddon but rather more a not-so-gentle reminder about the things we humans have “control” over which could cause mass extinction.

-It’s been two years since the clock moved, having sat at 11:58 since 2018.
-In their paper at the time, a six-page pamphlet you can read if you feel like getting extremely bummed out, the BAS cited things like threat of nuclear war, climate change, “lack of trust in political institutions”, emerging technologies that could spiral out of control, a little North Korea thrown in, a sprinkling of Trump and other cataclysmic odds and ends.
-They give some suggestions on how to turn back the clock as well, but it’s mostly a downer read.
+In 2018, the clock sat at 11:58, a good solid two minutes from midnight.
+Once it moved to the 100-second mark, they released a six-page pamphlet citing things like the threat of nuclear war, climate change, “lack of trust in political institutions”, emerging technologies that could spiral out of control, a little North Korea thrown in, a sprinkling of Trump and other cataclysmic odds and ends to justify the clock ticking closer to midnight.

 The clock has moved 23 times before, getting as far away as 11:43 in 1991 thanks to successful nuclear disarmament talks with the US and the USSR.
 But that was more an outlier than anything else.
 Over time it’s moved about every 2-3 years without any set deadlines and usually just gets closer to the big and little hand on the twelve.